 Welcome to Scientific Computing's annual holiday gift guide.
 In this section, we've focused on identifying gifts suitable for the true Geeks out there.
 However, I believe everyone has a little geek in them, it just needs to be properly nurtured for it to catch fire.

 Botanists have launched a database with information that documents significant ‘life events’ for nearly 600 plant species across the globe.
 They clubbed together with like-minded individuals working across five different continents to compile the huge database of plant life histories, for which data have been gathered over a near 50-year span.

 Current research in the area of digital image forensics is developing better ways to convert image files into frequencies, such as using wavelet transforms in addition to more traditional cosine transforms and more sensitive methods for determining if each area of an image belongs to the whole.

 To help moderate the energy needs of increasingly power-hungry supercomputers, researchers at Sandia National Laboratories have released an application programming interface (API) with the goal of standardizing measurement and control of power- and energy-relevant features for HPC systems.
 The High Performance Computing — Power API specification, still open to collaborators for future development and is vendor-neutral.

 Findings demonstrate how glass can be manipulated to create a material that will enable computers to transfer information using light.
 This development could significantly increase computer processing speeds and power in the future.
 The findings show that it’s possible to change the electronic properties of amorphous chalcogenides, a glass material integral to data technologies such as CDs and DVDs.

-This 50X photo shows the algae Micrasterias Americana.
-It received an Image of Distinction designation in the 2013 Nikon Small World Photomicrophotography Competition, which recognizes excellence in photography with the optical microscope, and was taken by Marek Mis using polarized light.
+This 10X photo shows the buckling of a hydrogel bilayer due to swelling.
+It received an Image of Distinction designation in the 2013 Nikon Small World Photomicrophotography Competition, which recognizes excellence in photography with the optical microscope, and was taken using fluorescence.